CausalTables.jl

 Wrapping an existing Table as a CausalTable

-If you have a table of data that you would like to use with CausalTables.jl without defining a corresponding DataGeneratingProcess (i.e. to use with another package) you can wrap it as a CausalTable
+If you have a table of data that you would like to use with CausalTables.jl without defining a corresponding DataGeneratingProcess (i.e. to use with another package, or write your own causal method in Julia) you can wrap it as a CausalTable

 using the corresponding constructor.